yushiangfu/study-notes/~network.md

 ### read()

-The driver triggers the NAPI mechanism whenever the network interface hardware receives the packet.
+The driver activates the NAPI mechanism when the network interface hardware receives a packet.
-That mechanism eventually places the partially stripped packet onto the receive queue in the TCP layer.
+This mechanism subsequently places the partially stripped packet onto the receive queue in the TCP layer.
-Every time users read, it triggers **tcp_recvmsg** and picks up the packet.
+Each time users read, the `tcp_recvmsg` function is triggered to retrieve the packet.

 ```
                      client                                                    server